Nub Theory Explained

 It can be used to assess gender using the angle of the nub between the 12th and 14th week.
 30 degrees and up=Boy, Under that=Girl.

 Sounds easy peasy, right?
-Most nubs are not as cut and dry as that unfortunately, but that is where we can help.
+Most nubs in ultrasound images are not as cut and dry as that unfortunately, but that is where we can help.
 Used with a perfect mid line image of baby the nub usually can image pretty perfect...but perfect is rare.
 Some nubs are tricky -they are angled in "the grey zone" where it can go either way and that is usually due to the gestation of baby.

 This "grey zone" is usually seen between 12w0d - 12w3d.
 Also, since we are dealing with "parts" that are so tiny at this stage; if baby has their little bottoms turned even just a hair left or right, the sound waves can completely not reflect off certain parts of the nub.
 There are 2 parts of the nub theorists look for.
 The underside (pubic bone region) and the end.
 The end is usually the absolutely most important part of the nub.
 This is the part that will be rising (developing penis) giving the nub an over 30 degree angle for boys as the scrotum starts to develop (the underside/pubic region) In girls, developing clitoris will stay flush against baby's bottom, even usually looking to be overhanging.
 As such, staying usually flush against the pubic region and staying under the 30 degrees.